CDPHE-bioinformatics/ncbi-cluster-tracker/README.md

 # ncbi-cluster-tracker

 **ncbi-cluster-tracker** is a tool for creating static, shareable HTML reports for tracking SNP clusters within the [NCBI Pathogen Detection](https://www.ncbi.nlm.nih.gov/pathogens/) system.
 Given an input sample sheet CSV containing BioSample IDs for isolates of interest (referred to as "internal isolates"), the tool creates a report with a high-level overview of all of the clusters associated with the internal isolates.
-For each cluster the output report links to the corresponding NCBI Pathogen Detection tree and displays additional visualizations such as a pairwise SNP distance matrix heatmap.
+For each cluster the output report links to the corresponding NCBI Pathogen Detection tree and displays additional visualizations such as a pairwise SNP distance matrix.
 Any additional metadata or alternate IDs provided in the sample sheet are used to further annotate the internal isolates within the report.
 If provided a directory to previous outputs, ncbi-cluster-tracker will compare to the previous report and indicate any new isolates, new clusters, and changes to isolate counts for existing clusters.

 ### Clusters tab
 The Clusters tab contains a table of clusters and their associated isolate counts and any changes to isolate counts from the previous report.
 Columns in the table can be sorted and filtered.
 A timeline chart is displayed below the table showing when each isolate was added to each cluster.
 Details about a particular isolate can be viewed by hovering over a point.